kudobuilder/kudo/keps/0019-package-api-versioning.md

 - 2019/11/05 - Initial draft. (@nfnt)
 - 2019/11/18 - Changed scope to include all package versions. (@nfnt)
 - 2019/11/21 - Added "concepts" section and expanded existing sections. (@mpereira)
+- 2019/11/25 - Expanded the single semver section and its CLI UX. (@zmalik)